tamphamdev/learn-aws-saa-c03/9.RDS Aurora Elastic cache/index.md

 - You create a Read Replica to run the new workload there
 - The production application is unaffected
 - Read replicas are used for SELECT (=read) only kind of statements (not INSERT, UPDATE, DELETE)

+### RDS Read Replicas - Network Cost

+- In AWS there’s a network cost when data goes from one AZ to another
+- **For RDS Read Replicas within the same region, you don’t pay that fee**
 ## Amazon Aurora

 ## Elastic Cache